 A Great Going-Away Present

-Two years ago my cousin’s daughter, Mackenzie, had a going away party before she left for college.
+Two years ago my cousin had a College Send Off party for her daughter.
 I made an Aromatherapy College Survival Kit as my gift to her, which you can see in the photographs below.
-I included single note oils, pre-mixed blends that I thought would cover probable issues that college life tends to bring.
-I also included goodies like body butter, lip balm and natural deodorant since she adores all natural products.
-I put it all in a travel bag from SKS with a printed instruction sheet and added a diffuser for her dorm room.
+I included single note oils like Lavender, Tea Tree and Sweet Orange, and made blends that would cover issues that college life brings.
+I also included goodies like a body butter, lip balm and natural deodorant.
+I put it all in a travel bag with a printed instruction sheet and added a diffuser for her dorm room.
 I made cute labels and top dots for the bottles.
 You can buy both dot labels and weatherproof labels at www.OnlineLabels.com

 Below is a list of my personal recommendations for a versatile

 (You can get all the essential oils and supplies at PompeiiOrganics.com)

 (Note: Blends should be made at a 2% to 5% dilution and mixed in Jojoba Oil to help keep the shelf life.
 1% = 5-6 drops eo to 1 oz jojoba).